jeffjl74/ACT_TriggerTree/README.md

 ![Bad Macro](images/bad-macro.png)

 ### Macro Workarounds
+The easiest work-around is for all players to use version 1.6 or newer of the TriggerTree plugin and check the `Alt Encoding` checkbox in the [share dialog](#share-dialog).
+The alternate encoding will allow all characters to be shared in a macro.

+If `Alt Encoding` is not possible, the following paragraphs describe some other possible work-arounds in ACT encoded macros.

 In the cases where the zone name contains an apostrophe, there's not much recourse.
-It can't be shared in a macro.
+It can't be shared in an ACT encoded macro.

 But in many cases, it is possible to work around the problem characters by changing the trigger.
 * If the trigger __Regular Expression__ contains prohibited characters, it can often be rewritten to remove those characters.
 In many cases the offending characters can just be removed from the beginning or end of the trigger without affecting its usefulness.
 Example alternate approaches for when that's not feasable include: